-Apple's most sold iPhone 7 was recently tested and the Radio Frequencies (RF) measured over double the legal safety limit Apple reported to federal regulators from its own testing, according to the Chicago Tribune.
+Apple's most sold iPhone 7 (now known as the iPhone SE 2nd Generation) was tested and the Radio Frequencies (RF) measured over double the legal safety limit Apple reported to federal regulators from its own testing, according to the Chicago Tribune.
 The tribune paid the third party accredited laboratory to conduct this test who found the surprising results within minutes.
 The tribune also tested other iPhone 7 models, brand new with full power, and found the phones also measured over the exposure limit.

 The FCC, who is responsible for regulating phones, “states on its website that if a cell phone has been approved for sale, the device “will never exceed” the maximum allowable exposure limit.
 This comprehensive independent investigation done by the Tribune, and the shocking results that were concluded from this testing now have the FCC conducting their own testing over the next couple of months.